Rage: Warriors of the Apocalypse

 Rage: Warriors of the Apocalypse is a 1996 role-playing game supplement for Werewolf: The Apocalypse published by White Wolf Publishing.

 Contents

-Rage: Warriors of the Apocalypse is a sourcebook which contains Werewolf statistics and background for characters from the Rage collectible card game and for other Werewolf characters.
+Rage: Warriors of the Apocalypse is a sourcebook which contains Werewolf: The Apocalypse game statistics as well as background information for characters featured in the Rage collectible card game, and for other Werewolf characters.

 Reception

 Mark Barter reviewed Rage: Warriors of the Apocalypse for Arcane magazine, rating it a 6 out of 10 overall.
 Barter comments that "The quality of the material deserves a higher rating, but the questionable value for money knocks off a couple of points."